 - Chevron B15 (Chuck Grauel): In 1972, Steve Hughes (Wichita, KS) finished fourth in Midwest Division Formula C, in a Chevron.
 He was a regular runner in FC in 1973, but regularly retired or failed to start, finally scoring points at Fort Sumner in September 1973, where he won the FC class, giving him enough points to qualify for the Runoffs.
 He attended the Runoffs, where Formula magazine's reporter described the car as a Chevron B15, suggesting a F3 car still with its original 1-litre engine.
 Chuck Grauel, who raced against Hughes, described the car as a B15B, so it could have been an ex-Formula B car converted to smaller engine, but he also said it was "ex-Gethin".
 Hughes appeared in Midwest Division's FC table again in 1974, with four points.
 Grauel (Kansas City, KS) later acquired the car, and won the Division FC title with it in 1976.
 Once during that season, the car was described as a B9, which would make more sense of the "ex-Gethin" history, as Gethin drove several B9s not no B15s.
 Grauel advertised it in December 1976, when it had Lucas downdraft engines and a Hewland Mk8 gearbox.
 Subsequent history unknown.

-- March (Fred Lee): Fred Lee (Tulsa, OK) is recorded as winnning the Formula B class in a March at SCCA Regional held at Hutchinson's Sunflower Aerodrome in Oklahoma on 3 May 1975, but only very minimal details of the event are available.
-He was then listed as a non-starter at the Ponca City Grand Prix in Oklahoma in July 1975 with a #54 Formula B March, but surviving Midwest Division records make no further mention of him in 1975.
-In 1976, he raced the #54 March in two SCCA Nationals at Hutchinson, the Hutchinson Grand Prix and the Prix des Plaines, and then at Lake Afton in Kansas in August.
+- March 71BM (Fred Lee): Fred Lee (Tulsa, OK) ran a Formula B March 71BM in the SCCA Drivers School and Regional event at Greater Southwest Raceway in January 1975, winning his sufficiently impressing his instructors that his school requirements were waived.
+He then won the FB class in the SCCA Regional held at Hutchinson's Sunflower Aerodrome in Oklahoma on 3 May 1975.
+He was then listed as a non-starter at the Ponca City Grand Prix in Oklahoma in July 1975 with a #54 Formula B March, and his licence aplication shows him competing at the Dallas Region National in June 1975.
+In 1976, he raced the #54 March in two SCCA Nationals at Hutchinson, the Hutchinson Grand Prix and the Prix des Plaines, also at Lake Afton in Kansas in August and at Dallas in September.
 Lee was a member of NeOkla (Northeast Oklahoma) Region.
-Nothing more known.
+Subsequent history unknown,

 - Lola T60 [SL60/4] (Gerald E Hudson): New to Eric Offenstadt, originally planned as a F2 car with BRM engine.
 Its first race was in F3 specification later in 1965, but it was raced in F2 with BRM power in 1966.
 Bought by Robs Lamplough (London) in 1967 and sold on to Brian Cullen for Irish 1600cc class racing in 1968 and 1969.
 Then sold to the US, where it was advertised by Sport Car Service (Vandalla, Ohio) in May 1970.
 Likely to be the T60 advertised by R.H.
 Kulaas (Fairborn, Ohio) five months later.
 Bought by Gerry Hudson (Galva, Kansas) in 1970 and raced in SCCA Formula B and then Formula C over the next few years.
 Retained by Hudson until 2014 when it was sold to Rob Shanahan (San Diego, CA), who fully rebuilt the car.
 It made its historic racing debut at the 2018 Goodwood Revival, raced by Ben Mitchell.
 Ben raced it again at the Goodwood Revival in 2019.